-Pimpama State School 2024 Science Fair Competition
+Pimpama State School 2025 Science Fair Competition

 Pimpama State School is once again holding a Science Fair Competition!
 This is a school wide competition where students are awarded prizes in each category.
 In order for students to enter the competition they may choose to complete a project in one of the five categories (outlined below and in this booklet).
-These entries will then be judged using an age-appropriate criteria and will all be proudly displayed at the Science Fair on Friday the 16th of August (week 6) in the school hall.
+These entries will then be judged using an age-appropriate criteria and will all be proudly displayed at the Science Fair on Friday the 22nd of August (Term 3, Week 6) in the school hall.